Frequently asked questions

 You can find out more about this in our video about the development process:

-Our Related Consultations page [LINK TO RELATED CONSULTATIONS] shows current and upcoming consultations by other organisations on issues of interest to communities in North East Cambridge and the surrounding villages.
-Anglian Water is running a consultation on the Cambridge Waste Water Treatment Plant Relocation Project from 8 July to 19 August 2020.
+Our Related Consultations page shows current and upcoming consultations by other organisations on issues of interest to communities in North East Cambridge and the surrounding villages.
+Anglian Water ran a consultation on the Cambridge Waste Water Treatment Plant Relocation Project from 8 July to 14 September 2020.

 The draft Area Action Plan anticipates around 8,000 homes, which would house around 18,000 people.
 We anticipate that the housing development will start once the wastewater treatment plant has been relocated off-site and that development will take place over 20 years or so.